-When You Can't Change the Design
+When You Can't Change a SQL Database Design

 - Item 18: Use Views to Simplify What Cannot Be Changed

 - Item 19: Use ETL to Turn Nonrelational Data into Information

 - Item 20: Create Summary Tables and Maintain Them

 - Item 21: Use UNION Statements to "Unpivot" Non-normalized Data

 Sometimes, despite their best efforts, SQL database developers are forced to deal with external data outside of their control.
 World-class database consultants and instructors present effective ways to help you deal with such situations.

 Save 35% off the list price* of the related book or multi-format eBook (EPUB + MOBI + PDF) with discount code ARTICLE.